trepmal/post-gen/readme.md

     old value

   [--img-text=<img-text>]
-    Text to place on the image, default empty
+    Text to place on the image, default generated post title

   [--img-linespacing=<img-linespacing>]
     Linespacing in pixels, default 10